Incentivizing Knowledge Transfers: Optimal Contracts

 Technically, for a fixed $\bm{s}$, the payment scheme specified in \eqref{eqn:P*} is the \textit{unique} way to make all the \eqref{eqn:E-IC} constraints binding.
 To see this, note that

 where the first equality follows from the recursive definition of $W_t$ and the second equality is implied by the binding \eqref{eqn:E-IC} constraints.

-Economically, this payment scheme \textit{frontloads} the expert's compensation by paying him the present value of all his future losses immediately after the outcome of his previous training is observed (i.e., $x_{t-1} \equiv s_{t} - s_{t-1}$).
-To see why this is optimal, note that for each knowledge transfer the expert provides, he has to be compensated for his loss, $w(s_{t-1})-w(s_t)$ per period, through discounted future payments, for otherwise he can simply stop training the novice.
-If the compensation for $x_{t-1}$ were to be made in multiple payments, say, at $t$ and $t+1$, this would imply that \textit{the expert's incentive constraint at $t$ must be slack}, because now the expert's deviation in period $t$ would make him forfeit, at $t+1$, not only the compensation for $x_{t}$ but also part of the compensation for $x_{t-1}$.
+Economically, this payment scheme \textit{frontloads} the expert's compensation by offering a lump-sum payment for the present value of all his future losses, right after the outcome of his previous training is observed (i.e., $x_{t-1} \equiv s_{t} - s_{t-1}$).
+To see why this is optimal, note that for each knowledge transfer the expert provides, he has to be compensated for his loss, $w(s_{t-1})-w(s_t)$ per period, through a discounted sum of future payments.
+If the compensation for $x_{t-1}$ were to be made in multiple installments, say, at $t$ and $t+1$, this would imply that \textit{the expert's incentive constraint at $t$ must be slack}, because now the expert's deviation in period $t$ would make him forfeit, at $t+1$, not only the compensation for $x_{t}$ but also part of the compensation for $x_{t-1}$.
 Consequently, the principal can frontload some payment from period $t+1$ to $t$, which would relax her \eqref{eqn:P-IC} at $t+1$ without violating any other constraints.
-The relaxation of the principal's incentive constraint then creates room for a strict improvement of the principal's profit (via Step 2 below Claim \ref{cl:binding}).
+The relaxation of the principal's incentive constraint then creates room for a strict improvement of the principal's profit (via the perturbation below Claim \ref{cl:binding}).

 Adding \eqref{eqn:E-IC} at $t$ to \eqref{eqn:P-IC} at $t+1$, we obtain